 Deborah's voice has been heard around America.
 She has been mentioned in several publications for her advocacy and support of those with SMI (Serious Mental Illness).
 In addition to being written about, she has spoken at conferences and government functions to educate people on problems in the system that lead to people with SMI not receiving the care they need.
 She has used her experience to help others and is a voice for the voiceless.
-God calls us to help the helpless.
-This is what Deborah is doing.
-And she will continue to bring awareness and change the system that has marginalized the seriously mentally ill until they are no longer overlooked and misunderstood.

 Currently retired, happily married for 54 years, with 7 children, 15 grandchildren, and four great grandchildren.
 Richard has worked in Business Administration and Management his entire career.
 Much of his experience included the successful start up of new manufacturing facilities and the turn around of losing businesses while providing excellent opportunities and benefits for employees, the backbone of every business.

 While attending Seton Hall University, Richard worked part time nights and weekends over a two-year period as a Counselor for young boys at a County run Children’s Home & Shelter.
 This had the most meaningful impact on his life and birthed a passion for helping those who are the most vulnerable and in need.